The Hidden Potential in Your Shadow

 Let me share a personal example of how the shadow works …

 When I was growing up, I was influenced by two opposing perspectives on speaking up.
-My mom was constantly telling me to be quiet, be nice, go with the flow, don't make waves.
+My mom was constantly telling me to be quiet, be nice, go with the flow, don’t make waves.
 My paternal grandmother was quite different.
-She was a woman in tech in the 1960's.
+She was a woman in tech in the 1960’s.
 She was independent, made her own money, and she was fierce.
 When someone violated her boundaries, they heard about it.
 She had her viewpoints and she knew how to stand her ground.
-She was completely opposite of my mother and did her best to influence me to be self-reliant rather than co-dependent.
+I adored her.
+She was completely opposite of my mother and did her best to undo my mother’s influence so that I would be self-reliant rather than co-dependent.

 But my grandmother went against the cultural norms and as I tried to be like her, I experienced frequent backlash when I broke with convention.